sejal-jagtap/de_bank_churn_analysis/README.md

 ## HOW TO USE THE CODE 💻

-Repository structure:
+Repository structure: de_bank_churn_analysis

-de_bank_churn_analysis
 <img width="250" height="152" alt="image" src="https://github.com/user-attachments/assets/656ae696-b262-458d-8b52-887ce8e01d9e" />

-Note: DockerFile can be used to build a standalone Docker image if you don’t want to use the dev container.
+Note: Dockerfile can be used to build a standalone Docker image if you don’t want to use the dev container.

 ### 1. Clone repository: (cmd)